 Whether you fall into one of these groups or none, Chartres will have something to offer you.
 This unprepossessing but captivating town, so easily accessible from Paris, is often passed over by first-time travelers to France.
 Once you've paid Chartres a visit, you will find yourself eager to return and explore more of its cobbled hills and quaint neighborhoods.

 Once you reach Chartres, the entire town can be explored on foot.
 The steep cobbled streets on the outskirts and tumbling stairways might be challenging for older travelers or for those with physical difficulties, so in that case, opt for a hotel located in the center, from which you can reach all the main sights without having to go up and down hills.

-To see the rest of the old quarter of Chartres, you can follow your fancy and discover as you explore, or you can purchase a 1 hour self-guided audio tour from the Tourism Office.
+Visits will be centred around the old quarter of Chartres: you can follow your fancy and discover as you explore, or you can purchase a 1 hour self-guided audio tour from Chartres Tourist Office.